Woberegger/DatabaseSecurity/scripts/08/08b_postgres_cluster.md

 │   └── repmgr.conf
 │   └── postgresql.conf

-# in file postgresql.conf we had to change the following line:
+# in file postgresql.conf we have to change the following line:
 #primary_conninfo = 'host=pg-primary port=5432 user=replica password=replica_pass' # connection string to sending server

 # Make sure, the shell script is executable: